kserve/kserve/docs/samples/custom/torchserve/README.md

 ## Build and push the sample Docker Image

+The custom torchserve image is wrapped with model inside the container and serves it with KFServing.

+In this example we build a torchserve image with marfile and config.properties into a container.
+To build and push with Docker Hub, run these commands replacing {username} with your Docker Hub username:

 Refer steps for [building and publishing](./torchserve-image/README.md) docker image.

 ## Create the InferenceService